kbase/kbase-ui/README.md

 > If you have stumbled up on this project, you may first want to [find out about KBase](http://kbase.us).
 > The *KBase UI* is not a general purpose tool -- it is designed to work inside the KBase ecosystem.

-The primary audience for this project is
+The primary audience for this project is:

 - *KBase Developers and Staff* - who need access to the kbase-ui for development, testing, deployment
 - *KBase Advanced Users* - who are developing services and plugins for kbase-ui,